-In December, 1902 gold was discovered in the hills south of Tonopah, Nevada by two grub stake prospectors named Harry Stimler and Billy March.
+In December 1902, gold was discovered in the hills south of Tonopah, Nevada, by two grub stake prospectors named Harry Stimler and Billy March.
 In no time, tents began to dot the barren hills in the mining district dubbed “Grandpa,” later named Goldfield.
-Just a year later, only 36 people lived in the new town, but that was to quickly change as gold began to be mined in the area in larger and larger quantities.
+Just a year later, only 36 people lived in the new town, but that would quickly change as gold began to be mined in the area in larger and larger quantities.

 Soon they began to dig new homes along the banks of Coyote Wash.
 Brownstones from the canyons of Malpai Mesa were hauled in to close the fronts of these hurriedly dug caves, making them more suitable against the harsh winter winds and the heat of the summer desert.
 Some parts of these old brownstone homes were still evident as late as the 1940s, but today it is almost impossible to determine where these structures once stood.

 By 1904, the town supported three saloons, a grocery store, and two feedlots, along with its area mining operations.
-In the spring of that same year, Virgil and Wyatt Earp arrived in Goldfield, once more chasing the prospect of easy riches.
-Though Virgil’s arm was atrophied from the bullet he had taken in Tombstone in 1881, he was soon sworn in as a deputy sheriff in Goldfield.
-In February, 1905, a man named Tex Rickard opened the Northern Saloon, Goldfield’s most celebrated saloon and gambling house.
-Wyatt, who had met and become friends with Tex in Nome, Alaska, was hired as one of his pit bosses.
+In the spring of that same year, Virgil and Wyatt Earp arrived in Goldfield, chasing the prospect of easy riches.
+Though Virgil’s arm was atrophied from the bullet he had taken in Tombstone, Arizona, in 1881, he was soon sworn in as a deputy sheriff in Goldfield.
+In February 1905, Tex Rickard opened the Northern Saloon, Goldfield’s most celebrated saloon and gambling house.
+Wyatt, who had met and become friends with Tex in Nome, Alaska, was hired as a pit boss.